El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 Are you looking for a challenging and rewarding hike near San Diego?
 Look no further than El Cajon Mountain, a.k.a.
 El Capitan, a popular destination for experienced hikers and outdoor enthusiasts.
 El Cajon Mountain Trail is located in the El Capitan Open Space Preserve in Lakeside, Ca. Encompassing 2619 acres of protected space, the preserve has 8 miles of rugged hiking trails, including the 11.25 mile out and back trail leading to the summit.
-With breathtaking views of the surrounding valleys, mountains, and even the Pacific Ocean on a clear day, this hike is sure to leave a lasting impression.
+With breathtaking views of the surrounding valleys, mountains, and even the Pacific Ocean on a clear day, this hike will leave a lasting impression.

 RELATED: El Cajon Mountain Trail: El Capitan Hike, San Diego